Your child’s first loose tooth is a major life event and there’s plenty of reasons to get excited.

 Unless your child complains of extensive pain, swelling in their gums, or stops eating and brushing due to discomfort, there’s not much to worry about during the teething process.

 As a parent, the best thing you can do is to encourage your child to gently wiggle the tooth when it’s feeling loose and brush and eat as normally as possible.

 If they complain about discomfort, ibuprofen before bedtime is an acceptable treatment.
 Getting involved can lead to premature pulling that can cause bleeding, infection, and otherwise preventable pain.

 Don’t Yank a Loose Tooth Automatically

 Pulling a loose tooth before it’s ready to come out on its own can break the root, leaving the gap more susceptible to infection and pooling bacteria.
 Loose teeth can take a few months to become loose enough to pull, but if a loose baby tooth remains in place for more than that, check with a dentist.

 If you find, however, that the tooth is extremely loose and ready to be pulled out (and your child is asking for help) here is one great method.

 You Shouldn’t Need a Dentist, Unless…

-While it’s always wise to seek the advice of a dental professional when it comes to your children’s teeth, the reality is that unless your child is experiencing worse-than-usual pain during the teething process or has started to lose their teeth at a very early age (before 5 or 6).
-Early teething may signify other underlying issues that should be monitored by a dentist.
+While it’s always wise to seek the advice of a dental professional when it comes to your children’s teeth, the reality is that unless your child is experiencing worse-than-usual pain during the teething process, or has started to lose their teeth at a very early age (before 5 or 6), it likely is not necessary.

-If your child has begun loosing his or her teeth and their annual dentist visit is still a few months away, it may be a good idea to come into our office for a checkup.
+If your child has begun losing his or her teeth and their annual dentist visit is still a few months away, it may be a good idea to come into our office for a checkup.